Vidit-Keshari/lights-out/README.md

 - Clicks are disables on win or lose.

 ## Old series
 I have started a new series named Old Series.
-I will be uploading games like this which were played by people earlier but a new style.
+I will be uploading games like this which were played by people earlier but in a new style.
-This is it's fiirst game.
+This is its first game.
-More updates soon!

 ## Version histoy:-
 ### Better Save system v.2.1